Philatelic Guide

 Error stamps are sometimes caused by the stamp printing process.
 Apparently, these error stamps do not show the intended appearance of the desired stamp but these stamps are most collected because of their rarity.

-Stamp collectors seek error postage stamps for their high value compared to ordinary stamps.
 Postal stamp errors include design error, value error, omission error, invert error, color error, paper error, and imperforate error.